nus-cs2103-AY2425S1/tp/docs/UserGuide.md

 <box type="warning" icon=":fa-solid-circle-exclamation:" light>

 <md>**Name restrictions**</md>
-1. Names should only contain alphanumeric characters and whitespaces only.
+1. Names should only contain English alphanumeric characters and whitespaces only.
 Special characters are not allowed.
 2. Names should be **unique**.
 Duplicate names cannot exist in the same database.
 Please refer to the [faq](#faq) on this issue.

 Eg. `n/John` or `name/john`